harnessie.com / docs / User guide

 DecisionGoverned by

-Which model runs each task class, and how to swap brainsconfig/models.yaml (tiers plus the routing table)
+Which model runs each task class, and how to swap brainsconfig/models.yaml (tiers, fallbacks, routing table)

 Token and dollar ceilings, effort per task classconfig/models.yaml (budget plus routing)